Sometimes you can even see the results of leaks when the escaping air stream impacts on something that moves.

 Digital leak detection is very fast and handy, but not as precise as analogue detection.

 Ultrasonic leak detectors are an essential and necessary tool to make sure you can find all the leaks in the plant.
-Sealing those leaks is what will save your company energy costs and quite likely compressor maintenance costs.
+Sealing those leaks is what will save your company energy costs and quite likely some compressor maintenance costs as marginal compressor won't have to work quite so hard to produce all that wasted compressed air.

 I thank Mr. Hugh Gallagher of Logis-Tech Associates in Glasgow Scotland for this information and authorization for the use of the photos he provided.
 If you have any questions about their ultrasonic leak detection, Hugh can be contacted at www.logis-tech.co.uk.